geraldrolland/justChat_ui_prod/README.md

 - **Tailwind CSS**: A utility-first CSS framework for rapid design.

 ## Installation
-Follow these steps to set up the frontend locally:
+Follow these steps to set up the frontend app locally:

 ### Prerequisites
 - **Node.js**: v14+